entropyxyz/entropy-docs/docs/guides/transfer-funds.md

     ![](./images/transfer-funds-import-accounts.png)

-1. Start the Polkadot explorer and connect to the `testnet.entropy.xyz:9944` network.
+1. Start the Substrate explorer and connect to the `testnet.entropy.xyz:9944` network.
 1. Select the **Accounts** dropdown and click **Accounts**.

     ![](./images/transfer-funds-accounts-dropdown.png)

-1. A popup should display asking if you want to grant the Polkadot Explorer access to your wallet.
+1. A popup should display asking if you want to grant the Substrate Explorer access to your wallet.
 Click **Yes, allow this application access**.

     ![](./images/transfer-funds-authorize-application.png)